 Determining The Barrel Length

 The length of the barrel is also another key factor to consider in any custom build or upgrade.
 A longer barrel will give you superior accuracy as well as velocity.
 If you are going to be target shooting, then a 20-to 24-inch barrel is usually sufficient.
 When you start looking at a home defense shotgun then shorter barrel length for better maneuverability in tight quarters becomes more of a priority.
-So, make sure that the gun’s purpose is factored appropriately into the equation when considering barrel length. the more accurate your shot will be.
+So, make sure that the gun’s purpose is factored appropriately into the equation when considering barrel length, the longer the barrel, the more accurate your shot will be.
+If you have a more tactical use case in mind, go for a shorter barrel an have a look at our article on tactical conversion kits for the Mossberg 500.

 Matching The Mossberg 500 Barrel To The Purpose